zhFIsHappy/ThingsToDoInDC/README.md

 # CS5614-DBMS-ThingsToDoInDC-
-## VT CS5614 Graduate Project: Using Google Map API and TicketMaster API to display funny spots on map near DC area
+## VT CS5614 Graduate Project: Using Google Map API and TicketMaster API to display place to go % events to attend on map near DC area

 # Motivation:
-## People spending too much time finding the places to go to in the leisure time.
-This project intergrates Google Map API and TicketMaster API and display the spots in map view nearby DC area
+## People spend too much time finding places to go to in their leisure time.
+This project integrates Google Map API and TicketMaster API and displays the spots in map view near DC area
-## This is also a final project for CS5614 Database Mangement System
+## This is also a final project for CS5614 Database Management System

 # Contributors